wandb/docs/docs/guides/hosting/secure-storage-connector.md

 | Self-managed | X | X | Instance level BYOB is the default since the deployment is fully managed by you.
 It is also possible to use a S3-compatible secure storage solution like [MinIO](https://github.com/minio/minio). |

 :::info
 For Dedicated Cloud and Self-managed instances on Azure, it is possible to use non-Azure storage buckets at team level using the environment variable called `SUPPORTED_FILE_STORES`.
-Reach out to your W&B team if you would like more information on it.
+Reach out to W&B Support at [support@wandb.com](support@wandb.com) for more information.
 :::

 ## Configure your storage object